Create a VPC - Amazon Virtual Private Cloud

 • Select a CIDR: Choose this option to manually enter an IPv6 address and choose a netmask length that's more specific than the size of BYOIP CIDR.
 For example, if the BYOIP pool CIDR is /50, you can choose a netmask length between /52 to /60 for the VPC.
 Possible IPv6 netmask lengths are between /44 and /60 in increments of /4.

 7. (Optional) Choose a Tenancy option.
 This option defines if EC2 instances that you launch into the VPC will run on hardware that's shared with other AWS accounts or on hardware that's dedicated for your use only.
-If you choose the tenancy of the VPC to be Default, EC2 instances launched into this VPC will use the tenancy attribute specified when you launch the instance -- For more information, see Launch an instance using defined parameters in the Amazon EC2 User Guide for Linux Instances.
+If you choose the tenancy of the VPC to be Default, EC2 instances launched into this VPC will use the tenancy attribute specified when you launch the instance -- For more information, see Launch an instance using defined parameters in the Amazon EC2 User Guide.
 If you choose the tenancy of the VPC to be Dedicated, the instances will always run as Dedicated Instances on hardware that's dedicated for your use.
 If you're using AWS Outposts, your Outpost requires private connectivity; you must use Default tenancy.

 8. (Optional) To add a tag to your VPC, choose Add new tag and enter a tag key and a tag value.